jdh-observer/Yn8z7XNPKzy4/article.md

 In particular, the most critical thought in the Super-Vision project raises concerns about the university’s fast-growing model.
-The data visualization clearly shows how there was roughly one doctoral defense per month during the 1960s, while EPFL today exceeds one thesis per day.
+The data visualization clearly shows how there was roughly one doctoral defence per month during the 1960s, while EPFL today exceeds one thesis per day.
 To a keen eye, this stunning insight not only represents a statistical increase but also reveals more-hidden institutional regulations.
 Indeed, this university model prefers to invest money in doctoral students rather than intermediary research positions like researchers and senior researchers, which are disappearing from the organizational chart, obliging many scholars to move out of the institute or accept administrative employment.
 On the one hand, the increase in doctoral students represents a more significant opportunity to pursue doctoral studies, but on the other hand, it makes the academic career more difficult than before because of the higher number of potential candidates for professorships.